 Pre-Employment Medical Examination (PEM) (Pass/Fail)

 This is a comprehensive physical examination conducted by licensed physicians under contract with the CDCR to evaluate a candidate’s overall physical health.
-All candidates going through PEM will undergo a visual genitourinary system examination as well as a urinalysis drug screening.

 - The PEM is administered by appointment only.